GM raises prices on new pickup trucks by 6 percent

-DETROIT (Reuters) - General Motors Co (GM.N) raised the price of its 2014 Chevrolet Silverado and GMC Sierra full-size pickup trucks by $1,500 this month, GM said on Friday.
+DETROIT, Oct 11 (Reuters) - General Motors Co raised the price of its 2014 Chevrolet Silverado and GMC Sierra full-size pickup trucks by $1,500 this month, GM said on Friday.

 The largest U.S. automaker will offer up to $1,500 cash back on the new trucks through the end of October as a way of temporarily offsetting the price hike, GM spokesman Jim Cain said.